Menu

 Evaluation Procedure

-Upon reception of the application, the candidate will receive a confirmation of receipt.
+Upon reception of the application, we send a confirmation of receipt to the candidate.

-One member of the EC checks candidates’ eligibility.
-Then, the evaluation will follow a two-step procedure.
-As a first step, each application will be evaluated on the basis of the summary of the thesis by five members of the BAPS executive committee that do not belong to the same university as the candidate.
-Each one of these members will select and rank their top 5 applications and based on this evaluation, the best 2-3 theses with the lowest mean rank order are shortlisted.
-As a second step, the full thesis of the shortlisted candidates will be evaluated by a jury composed of members of the National committee for psychology at RASAB (ROYAL ACADEMIES FOR SCIENCE AND THE ARTS OF BELGIUM).
-The BAPS president sends the folders of the shortlisted candidates to the President of the National committee for psychology at RASAB, which decide about the most appropriate jury depending of the topics of the shortlisted theses.
+One member of the EC checks the eligibility of the application.
+Then, the evaluation follows a two-step procedure.
+As a first step, each application is evaluated on the basis of the summary of the thesis by four members of the BAPS executive committee that do not belong to the same university as the candidate.
+Each of these members selects and ranks the applications (a total of one third of the applications are ranked).
+Based on these rankings, the best 2 or 3 theses with the lowest mean rank order are shortlisted.
+As a second step, the full thesis of the shortlisted candidates will be evaluated by a jury composed of members of the National Committee for Psychology at RASAB (ROYAL ACADEMIES FOR SCIENCE AND THE ARTS OF BELGIUM).
+The BAPS president sends the folders of the shortlisted candidates to the President of the National Committee for Psychology at RASAB, which decide about the most appropriate jury depending of the topics of the shortlisted theses.

 Past Winners (2012-present)